 Don’t Do What Your Neighbors Do

 The first thing we did when we moved in was start painting.
 We learned our lesson on settling when it comes to color.
 Color is such a powerful force in our lives.
 It can truly affect your mood.
 We are still in the process of repainting every inch of this house, but when we have guests over we get so many compliments on the colors.
-I think the biggest reason is because they are unique.
+I think the biggest reason is that they are unique.
 They make our house different and they represent us.
 If we had settled with Cafe Latte, we would have constantly been battling to get all of our other furnishings to fit in.
 The color would have thrown off our whole style.

-Don’t Let Someone Else Define Your Style
+Don’t Limit Your Style

 Don’t settle for what’s on the shelf.
 I used to do this a lot.
 With no plan in mind, I would go to the store and confine myself to the options before me.
 For a long time what was available locally in mass retail stores defined my style.
 Just because the store only sells rugs in shades of beige, green, red, and brown, that does not mean you have to limit your color scheme.
 Look for another store that sells rugs and keep looking until you find one that you love.
-Don’t just settle for what is readily available, especially on the big ticket items.
+Don’t just settle for what is readily available, especially on the big-ticket items.
 Take the time to search.
 If the perfect piece is out of your price range, save up.
 Just don’t settle for what’s on the shelf, unless you love it.

 How To Avoid Settling